TheAngryByrd/MiniScaffold/docsSrc/Reference/Library_Output.md

 - `build\` - Build script for building the repository.
 See [FAKE Docs](https://fake.build/) for more info.
 - `docsSrc\` - Contains the source files for your [GitHub documentation](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 - `docsTool\` - Contains the tool for generating your [GitHub documentation](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-- `paket.dependencies` - File containing your repositories dependencies.
-See [Paket Docs](https://fsprojects.github.io/Paket/dependencies-file.html) for more info.
-- `paket.lock` - File containing the full dependency graph of your repository.
-See [Paket Docs](https://fsprojects.github.io/Paket/lock-file.html) for more info.
 - `src\` - Folder containing your repository's [project files](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-project-file) and code.
 - `tests\` - Folder containing tests running against your code in `src`.